-Our effective income tax rate was 15.9% for the quarter ended March 27, 2022 and 16.9% for the quarter ended March 28, 2021.
-The rate for the first quarter of 2022 is lower due to increased tax deductions for employee equity awards and foreign derived intangible income compared to the first quarter of 2021.
-The rates for both periods benefited from the research and development tax credit and dividends paid to our defined contribution plans with an employee stock ownership plan feature.
+Our effective income tax rate was 15.3% for the quarter ended March 26, 2023 and 15.9% for the quarter ended March 27, 2022.
+The rates for both periods benefited from research and development tax credits, tax deductions for foreign derived intangible income, dividends paid to our defined contribution plans with an employee stock ownership plan feature, and employee equity awards.
+The rate for the first quarter of 2023 was lower than the first quarter of 2022 primarily due to increased research and development tax credits.

-Changes in U.S. (federal or state) or foreign tax laws and regulations, or their interpretation and application, including those with retroactive effect, including the amortization for research or experimental expenditures, could significantly impact our provision for income taxes, the amount of taxes payable, our deferred tax asset and liability balances, and stockholders' equity.
-Proposals to increase the U.S. corporate income tax rate would require us to increase our net deferred tax assets upon enactment of new tax legislation, with a corresponding material, one-time, noncash decrease in income tax expense, but our income tax expense and payments would likely be materially increased in subsequent years.
-Our net deferred tax assets were \$2.7 billion and \$2.3 billion at March 27, 2022 and December 31, 2021, based on a 21% federal statutory income tax rate, and primarily relate to our postretirement benefit plans.
-In addition to future changes in tax laws, the amount of net deferred tax assets will change periodically based on several factors, including the measurement of our postretirement benefit plan obligations, actual cash contributions to our postretirement benefit plans and the reevaluation of uncertain tax positions.
+Changes in U.S. (federal or state) or foreign tax laws and regulations, or their interpretation and application (including those with retroactive effect), such as the amortization for research or experimental expenditures, could significantly impact our provision for income taxes, the amount of taxes payable, our deferred tax asset and liability balances, and stockholders' equity.
+In addition to future changes in tax laws, the amount of net deferred tax assets will change periodically based on several factors, including the measurement of our postretirement benefit plan obligations, actual cash contributions to our postretirement benefit plans and the change in the amount or reevaluation of uncertain tax positions.